Honchkrow/DeconE/README.md

 ## Section 3: Gnerating Pseudo Bulk Data

-Generating pseudo bulk data is a challenging problem.
+Generating pseudo-bulk data is a challenging problem.
 Inspired by the former work ([Francisco, *et al.*](https://doi.org/10.1038/s41467-020-20288-9), [Wang, *et al.*](https://doi.org/10.1038/s41467-018-08023-x), [Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)) and [Tumor Deconvolution DREAM Challenge](https://www.synapse.org/#!Synapse:syn15589870/wiki/), decone provides different pseudo data generation strategies from bulk RNA-seq data as well as scRNA-seq data.

 ### Section 3.1: Gnerating Pseudo Bulk Data From Massive RNA-seq Studies

-Many deconvolution methods need cell type specific bulk data as the prior knowledge during deconvolution.
-In order to have a more realistc simulation, we collected 302 well-characterized bulk RNA-seq data to generate pseudo bulk data.
+Many deconvolution methods need cell type-specific bulk data as the prior knowledge during deconvolution.
+To have a more realistic simulation, we collected 302 well-characterized bulk RNA-seq data to generate pseudo bulk data.
 When generating data, 1/3 samples will be used for generating the mixture and the rest will be used for generating external reference.

-Inspired by [Tumor Deconvolution DREAM Challenge](https://www.synapse.org/#!Synapse:syn15589870/wiki/), decone also provides to generate 'coarse' and 'fine' level mixture sample.
+Inspired by [Tumor Deconvolution DREAM Challenge](https://www.synapse.org/#!Synapse:syn15589870/wiki/), decone also provides to generate 'coarse' and 'fine' level mixture samples.

 For **'coarse'** level sample, decone generates mixture sample which contains the following 8 cell types.
 - B cells